M.S. in Statistics

 1. The M.S. in Statistics degree requires completion of either a thesis or a writing project.

-1. Thesis (Plan A): The Plan A thesis typically requires at least 400 hours of work.
+a.
+Thesis: The thesis option typically requires at least 450 hours of work.
 The student must register for at least 10 credits of Master's Thesis (STAT 590) in addition to the required 20 credits of course work.
 The student must give an oral defense of his/her thesis.

-2. Writing Project (Plan B): The Plan B writing project typically requires at least 90 hours of work, for which the student must take 2 credits of Professional Paper and Project (STAT 575).
-With permission from the student's committee, additional credits of STAT 575 (no more than 4 total) may be earned.
+b.
+Writing Project: The writing project typically requires at least 90 hours of work, for which the student must take 2 credits of Professional Paper and Project (STAT 575).
+With permission from the student's committee, up to 4 credits of STAT 575 (corresponding to 180 hours of work) may be earned.
 Students should enroll in STAT 575 in their final Spring semester, and must submit a written project report and give a presentation on the writing project before graduating.

 2. Experience in data collection – either through a course such as Sampling (STAT 446) or Experimental Design (STAT 541), or a course taken in a former degree program, or real-life experience.

-3. For either Plan A or Plan B, the student must pass a comprehensive examination.
-Historically, the majority of students complete Plan B.
+3. For either the thesis or writing project, the student must pass a comprehensive examination.
+Historically, most students complete the writing project.

 M.S. in Statistics Comprehensive Exam